ucsb-cs16/ucsb-cs16.github.io/topics/ssh_connect/index.md

 ---
+parent: Topics
+layout: default
-topic: "ssh-remote"
+title:  "ssh-remote"
-desc: "Connecting to CSIL remotely from your Mac, Linux or Windows machine"
+description: "Connecting to CSIL remotely from your Mac, Linux or Windows machine"
+has_children: true
 ---

 ## Connecting to CSIL